Jāti (births) depend on gati (habits/character.) Therefore, it is critical to cultivate “good gati.”

 2. Throughout the site, I keep emphasizing the importance of understanding (not memorizing) the meanings of the key Pāli words like gati, anusaya, āsava, bhava, jāti, saṃsāra, and dukkha; they are intimately inter-connected in many ways, including Paṭicca Samuppāda.
 The way to stop future suffering (dukkha) from arising and reaching Nibbāna is to break the perpetual cycle that leads to a new jāti (birth) at each death.

-• Bhava and jāti also happen during this very life; jāti could mean the birth of a new desire; see “Idappaccayātā Paṭicca Samuppāda” and “Bhava and Jāti – States of Existence and Births Therein.”
+- Bhava and jāti also happen during this very life; jāti could mean the birth of a new desire; see “Idappaccayātā Paṭicca Samuppāda” and “Bhava and Jāti – States of Existence and Births Therein.”

-4. A perpetual cycle that is ever-present in the sansaric cycle of rebirths is described in the following verse:
+4. A perpetual cycle that is ever-present in the sansāric cycle of rebirths is described in the following verse (it is not in the Tipiṭaka, and probably in a later Commentary, but makes sense):

-“uppado pavattaṁ, pavatta nimittaṁ
+“uppādo pavattaṁ, pavatta nimittaṁ

 nimitta paṭisandhi, paṭisandhi gati.”

-• Uppada” means arising.
+- “Uppāda” means arising.
 When āsava (cravings) arise due to the triggering of anusaya (hidden temptations), we need to stop that temptation and break the cycle at “pavattaṁ” (which means keeping it or going with it).

 5. Most times, the paṭisandhi (linking the next rebirth) takes place via a nimitta; this is what is meant by “nimitta paṭisandhi” above.
-At the dying moment, what comes to the mind is likely to be something that one often does, which could become the link to the next life.
+At the dying moment, what comes to the mind is likely something that one often does, which could become the link to the next life.

-• A drug addict, if lucky to be born human again, will be attracted to a mother who is a drug addict.
+- A drug addict, if lucky to be born human again, will be attracted to a mother who is a drug addict.

-• For a person with a lot of hate, what comes to the mind at the dying moment could be a picture of an arch-enemy; then the kammic power shows him a gun or a knife, and he will be likely to attack the person with that weapon (in a dream-like state); the next moment he will be in an apāya (hell), which is the “matching place.”
+- For a person with a lot of hate, what comes to the mind at the dying moment could be a picture of an arch-enemy; then the kammic power shows him a gun or a knife, and he will be likely to attack the person with that weapon (in a dream-like state); the next moment he will be in an apāya (hell), which is the “matching place.”

 6. The worst thing is that the old habits continue and even strengthen in this new life; this is why “paṭisandhi gati” is meant above.
 Suppose a drug addict born to an addicted mother is adopted by another family and raised in a drug-free environment.
 Still, if that child becomes exposed to drugs later in life, he could be tempted to use drugs because of his sansaric habit.

-• This is the danger in the rebirth process or saṃsāra; one keeps going down the slippery slope unless one changes one’s habits with effort.
-And reversing that trend can be done only in human life.
+- This is the danger in the rebirth process or sansāra; one keeps going down the slippery slope unless one changes one’s habits with effort.
+Reversing that trend can be done only in human life.

-• Sentient beings in most realms do not act willfully but according to their sansaric habits.
+- Sentient beings in most realms do not act willfully but according to their sansaric habits.
 We can see only the animal realm.
 Animals do things mechanically (almost like robots, but not entirely only because they have FEELINGS).
 Only the beings in higher realms have genuine free will, which is optimum for humans.

 7. However, humans can change their destiny.
 They have free will and the ability to develop “new ideas.”
 We keep building new things, discovering new things, and making progress.

-• The way to purify our minds is to get rid of bad habits.
+- The way to purify our minds is to get rid of bad habits.
 Excessive greed (this includes addictions to anything, including food, money, property, alcohol, drugs, etc.) and anger are the first two things one needs to work on.

 8. And the key to being permanently free of the apāyā is to get rid of those bad character qualities (gati) that can give us birth in those four realms.

-• We can avoid the niraya (hell) by getting rid of hate; we can stay away from peta (hungry ghost) worlds by getting rid of greed; we can make sure not to get a birth in the asura realm by not getting “free rides,” and making our living honestly (“a”+”süra” means “not able” or those who depend on others).
+- We can avoid the niraya (hell) by getting rid of hate; we can stay away from peta (hungry ghost) worlds by getting rid of greed; we can make sure not to get a birth in the asura realm by not getting “free rides,” and making our living honestly (“a”+”süra” means “not able” or those who depend on others).

-• In the same way, we can make it possible to be born a deva by being generous to others; we can make it possible to become a Brahma by cultivating mettā, karunā, mudutā, upekkha; and we can optimize chances for a human birth by cultivating wisdom as well.
+- In the same way, we can make it possible to be born a Deva by being generous to others; we can make it possible to become a Brahma by cultivating mettā, karunā, mudutā, upekkha; and we can optimize chances for a human birth by cultivating wisdom as well.

 9. But no matter how well we live this life, we do not know what kind of “kammic baggage” we carry from previous lives.
-Thus the only way to avoid the four lower realms (apāyā) with CERTAINTY is to attain the Sotāpanna stage of Nibbāna.
+Thus, the only way to avoid the four lower realms (apāyā) with CERTAINTY is to attain the Sotāpanna stage of Nibbāna.
 And we can do this by comprehending anicca, dukkha, and anatta, the true nature of this world.

-• When one truly comprehends anicca, dukkha, and anatta, one’s mind automatically rejects actions bound to maintain and cultivate bad gati and encourages actions that will cultivate good gati.
+- When one truly comprehends anicca, dukkha, and anatta, one’s mind automatically rejects actions bound to maintain and cultivate bad gati and encourages actions that will cultivate good gati.
 If this is done to the level of getting rid of the four greedy citta with wrong vision and the citta with vicikicca, then one becomes PERMANENTLY free of the apāyā; see, “Akusala Citta – How a Sotāpanna Avoids Apayagami Citta.”

 10. Finally, another exciting video from the animal world shows how ants build sophisticated cities.
 But unlike humans, the ability to do that does not come from ingenious minds; ants have been doing the same for eternity.
-It is a “characteristic” that is naturally associated with the “ant bhava.”
+It is a “characteristic” naturally associated with the “ant bhava.”
 Each ant “knows” what to do, like the baby turtles who race to the sea just after being hatched.
 It is the same with how birds know where to fly in their long migrations.